Francesca Michielin: 2022–present: Hosting debut and Cani sciolti

 Michielin was the orchestra conductor at the Sanremo Music Festival 2022 during Emma Marrone's performances of her entry "Ogni volta è così", and she dueted with her on a cover version of "...Baby One More Time".

 Shortly after, Michielin graduated in Jazz Singing at the Conservatorio Agostino Steffani in Castelfranco Veneto.

 In mid-2021, she also started working on Effetto serra, a TV programme for Sky Nature, interviewing experts about sustainable individual behaviours.
 Her debut novel, titled Il cuore è un organo, was published on 15 March 2022 by Mondadori.

 In March 2022, Michielin debuted as a record producer on the track "Liberi", included on the album Caos by Italian rapper Fabri Fibra.
 The track also features Michielin's vocals.

 Her singles "Bonsoir", a pop song produced by Dario Faini, and "Occhi grandi grandi", a track influenced by rock and nu metal, were released on 1 July 2022 and on 9 September 2022, respectively.

 In Fall 2022 Michielin returned at X Factor, replacing Ludovico Tersigni as the host of the sixteenth series of the show.
 In the meanwhile, she started a series of six live shows at a small venue in Milan, the Mosso.

 A tour celebrating the first ten years of Michielin's career, named Bonsoir! – Michielin10, took place in Italian theatres between February 2023 and April 2023.

 Michielin's fifth studio album, Cani sciolti, was released on 24 February 2023.
 In the same year, she was confirmed as the X Factor host for a second series.

 In December 2024, Michielin was announced as one of the participants in the Sanremo Music Festival 2025 with the song "Fango in paradiso".
 She ultimately placed 21st.
 Shortly after the contest, she parted ways with her manager Marta Donà, explaining she wanted to pursue a new musical direction and start a new phase in her career.

 In October 2025, "Fango in paradiso" was included in the EP Anime, preceded by the auto-biographical single "Francesca", launched in May 2025, and by the song "È naturale", recorded with Italian electronic band Planet Funk.

 On 4 October 2025 Michielin held her first concert at the Verona Arena, titled Tutto in una notte.
 The concert, with an audience of 10,000 people, was conceived as a celebration of her 30 years, and featured several guests, including Elisa, Carmen Consoli, Emma, Fiorella Mannoia, Irama and Tommaso Paradiso.

+She also announced a tour of Italian theaters, scheduled for fall 2026.